sendgrid/sendgrid-csharp/USE_CASES.md

 ### RetryInterval

 The policy implemented is a 'wait and retry'.
-The RetryInterval setting defines the amount of time to wait between operations that fail before attmepting a retry.
+The RetryInterval setting defines the amount of time to wait between operations that fail before attempting a retry.
 By default, this is set to 1 second - the maximum amount of time allowed is 30 seconds.

 ## Examples